NotFastEnuf/sonos-radio-browser/README.md

 * Adjust and view live speaker volume
 * Mute or unmute your speaker
 * View current track metadata and cover art when available
+* Utalizes ffmpeg under the hood to proxy incompatible radio streams to Sonos avoiding MIME errors from incompatible streams

 It automatically discovers Sonos speakers on your local network and communicates directly with them using their local API.